mdeloof/statig/README.md

 }
 ```

-States such as `playing` are called superstates.
+States such as `blinking` are called superstates.
 They define shared behavior of their child states.
 Superstates are also represented by an enum, but instead of owning their data, they borrow it from the underlying state.

 ```rust
 enum Superstate<'a> {